po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/10-Stu_Sort-Skip/README.md

 * As a developer, I want to change the order in which read operations return documents.

-* As a developer, I want to omit documents from the beginning of the list of returned documents and limit the returned number of documents.
+* As a developer, I want to omit documents from the list of returned documents and limit the returned number of documents.

 ## Acceptance Criteria

-* It's done when the documents are returned in descending order based on the values supplied in Express query parameters.
+* It's done when the documents are returned in descending order using MongoDB methods.

-* It's done when the first document is skipped based on the values supplied in Express query parameters and the results are limited to 5 documents.
+* It's done the results are limited to 5 documents.

+* It's done when documents that contain the largest five numbers are skipped.

 * It's done when routes are successfully tested and the results returned in Insomnia.